-Lucy, 15, arrives in the ED sobbing hysterically clutching a wad of toilet paper.
+Lucy, 15, arrives in the ED sobbing hysterically, clutching a wad of toilet paper.
 “I thought it was my period… only I had the worst period pains ever.
-I went to bed with a hot water bottle and it got worse and then… this came out”.
-She sobs, opening the tissue to show you a fleshy, pale triangular thing. approximately 5cm long.
+I went to bed with a hot water bottle, and it got worse, and then… this came out”.
+She sobs, opening the tissue to show you a fleshy, pale triangular thing.
+Approximately 5cm long.
 “What is it?
 It’s disgusting.
 Have I got cancer?
-I’m not pregnant am I?”
+I’m not pregnant?”

 The “thing” looks like this:

 A uterine or decidual cast occurs when the entire endometrial lining is shed in one piece.
 They are uncommon but frequently cause distress to the patient and can be extremely painful to pass.
-A cast looks almost triangular in shape and if shed whole you can see the contours of the uterine cavity in a sort of fleshy model if you look closely.
+A cast looks almost triangular, and if shed whole, you can see the contours of the uterine cavity in a sort of fleshy model if you look closely.

 Lucy tells you she had a Nexplanon contraceptive implant fitted about 6 weeks ago.
 She is not currently sexually active.
 Her last period started the day before she had her implant fitted.
 She’s well otherwise with no past medical history.
 She had some light PV spotting yesterday and this morning but it has been light.
 Since she passed the mass her pain has settled completely.
 Her observations are normal.
 She is happy to do a pregnancy test which is negative.
 She just wants to know what it was, why it happened and if she can go home now.

-The vast majority of uterine casts have no identifiable precipitating causes though there are case reports in association with Ectopic Pregnancy and they may be slightly more common in users of Hormonal Contraception though having had a cast is not a contraindication for continued use, nor are recurrent casts likely with continued use.
-The pain associated with passage of the cast is often severe – remember they are passing a 5cm mass through their cervix.
+The vast majority of uterine casts have no identifiable precipitating causes.
+However, there are case reports associated with ectopic pregnancy.
+They may be slightly more common in users of hormonal contraception though having had a cast is not a contraindication for continued use, nor are recurrent casts likely with continued use.
+The pain associated with the passage of the cast is often severe – remember they are passing a 5cm mass through their cervix.